browserengineering/book/book/security.md

 Now this form can't be submitted except from our website---and if you repeat this nonce fix for each form in the web application, it'll be secure from CSRF attacks.
-But as with cross-site scripting attacks, it'd be better for the browser to provide a fail-safe backup.
+But server-side solutions are fragile---what if you forget a form---and relying on every website out there to do it right is a pipe dream.
+It'd be better for the browser to provide a fail-safe backup.

 SameSite Cookies